nosco/hx/README.md

 ### hx.react/defnc: ([name props-bindings & body])

-This macro is just like `defn`, but has some helpers for defining functional React components.
-Takes a name, props bindings and a body that will be passed to `hx.react/compile`.
+This macro is just like `defn`, but shallowly converts the props object passed in to the component to a Clojure map.
+Takes a name, props bindings and a function body.

 Example usage:
 ```clojure